 Tobacco Cessation, MTM, DSME and More

-Tobacco cessation counseling and prescribing is allowed in over 26 states.
-Most states are also allowing self-identified MTM opportunities, Diabetes Self-Management Education (DSME), point of care testing for COVID-19, cholesterol, A1C, flu and strep.
+Over 26 states allow tobacco cessation counseling and prescribing.
+Also, most states are allowing self-identified MTM opportunities, Diabetes Self-Management Education (DSME), point of care testing for COVID-19, cholesterol, A1C, flu and strep.

 Getting Paid for These New Services

-One of the most common challenges with new clinical services is how to get paid.
+How to ensure you get paid is one of the most common challenges with new clinical services.
 Experienced medical intermediaries like OmniSYS can serve as your advocate with payers and assist your team with payer strategies.
 Several commercial payers have limited pharmacist access to their networks because pharmacists didn’t have an EHR like other medical professionals.